inderjeetSN/testRepo/Guidebook.md

 The license is created with the required rights.

 **Note:** If SAM is used for licensing, make sure to create required licenses in Software Entitlement(alm_license) table.
+[SAM license creation](https://docs.servicenow.com/bundle/rome-servicenow-platform/page/administer/integrationhub-store-spokes/task/csd2-license.html)